hirdetés

 Can’t take my eyes off you…

-We immediately thought of the spaghetti romance of Lady and the Tramp.
-If you notice your puppy giving you a loving look, don’t hesitate to reciprocate!
-This kind gesture not only raises Oxytocin levels in dogs, but also in humans.
+For us, it’s straight from the Wolfie and the Winder spaghetti romance came to mind.
+If you notice that your puppy is looking at you with a loving eyedon’t hesitate to return the favour!
+This kind gesture not only raises oxytocin levels in dogs, but also in humans.

-Your face is also a good way to show love
+Your face is a good way to show your love for your dog

 You’ve probably noticed that your puppy reacts instantly to your mood.
-Studies show that dogs understand our feelings and moods by our facial expressions.
+Studies show that our feelings, moods and emotions

-In fact, Japanese behavioural scientists have even discovered that when a dog feels connected to a human, it raises its eyebrows.
-The left one a little higher than the right one.
-When you get home from work, instead of a kiss, greet your little companion with a combination of a kind smile and slightly raised eyebrows.
+by little detectives.
+In fact, Japanese behavioural scientists have even discovered that when a dog feels connected to a human, it raises its eyebrows; the left one a little higher than the right one.
+When you get home from work, instead of a kiss, greet your little partner with a combination of a nice smile and a slightly raised eyebrow.
 Just the way you look at babies in a pram.

 Food is not love!

-While it’s tempting to show your affection with tasty treats, with dogs it’s worth saving the reward snack for the training session.
-Like kisses and cuddles, save the special treats for family and friends.
+While it’s tempting to show your bond with reward bites – saying you could do with a biscuit in the sweetie box after a hard day – with dogs it’s worth saving the reward bite for the training.
+Just like kisses and hugs, save the special treats for family and friends.

 Related articles